gmill88/streaming-07-custom/README.md

 ### Date: 06/10/2024

 ## Project Goal
-The goal of this project is to create a producer that sorts player stats based on what league they play in, and sends player stats to a corresponding queue for that league.
-The consumers for each league will process the player statistics received from the corresponding queue, and issue an alert when a player meets certain statistical thresholds.
-The chosen stats are average, home runs, and runs batted in.
-The threshold set for batting average is .280, home runs is 10, and runs batted in is 30.
-These statistical thresholds were chosen to identify players that have exceeded in 3 of the more important offensive statistics.
-The players identified by the alerts are the players that have had the best offensive output so far in 2024.
+The objective of this project is to develop a producer that categorizes Major League Baseball (MLB) player statistics based on the league they play in and distributes the statistics to corresponding queues for further processing.
+This involves a producer that sorts player stats into either the National or American League and sends these stats to the appropriate queue.
+Each league has its own consumer that processes the player statistics from the queue and triggers an alert when a player meets 3 specific performance thresholds.

+The key offensive statistics being monitored are batting average, home runs, and runs batted in (RBIs).
+The thresholds for these statistics are set as follows:

+Batting Average: .280
+Home Runs: 10
+Runs Batted In (RBIs): 30
+These thresholds were chosen because they highlight players who are excelling in three of the most important offensive metrics.
+Players who meet or exceed these thresholds are considered to be among the top offensive performers in the 2024 season.

 ### Requirements
 - RabbitMQ Server Running